Unity Health Toronto Executive Organization Structure

 Executive team biographies

 Dr. Glen Bandiera joined St. Michael’s Hospital in 1999.
-He currently serves as chief of Emergency Medicine at St. Michael’s Hospital and associate dean, Postgraduate Medical Education at the University of Toronto where he holds the rank of full professor.
-He served for 10 years as a staff emergency physician and Trauma Team Leader at St. Michael’s Hospital, one of only two trauma centres serving a population of over 7 million people.
+He the associate dean of Postgraduate Medical Education at the University of Toronto where he holds the rank of full professor.
+He served for 10 years as a staff emergency physician and trauma team leader at St. Michael’s Hospital, one of only two trauma centres serving a population of over 7 million people.

 Dr. Bandiera’s academic interests are in faculty development, curriculum design and competency assessment and he has published widely in these areas.
-Dr. Bandiera’s past positions include chair of the Accreditation Committee of the Royal College of Physicians and Surgeons of Canada, responsible for setting and monitoring the standards for over 700 residency programs in 67 specialties across Canada, and chair of the Royal College Emergency Medicine Specialty Committee.
+Dr. Bandiera’s past positions include chief of Emergency Medicine at St. Michael’s Hospital, chair of the Accreditation Committee of the Royal College of Physicians and Surgeons of Canada (responsible for setting and monitoring the standards for over 700 residency programs in 67 specialties across Canada) and chair of the Royal College Emergency Medicine Specialty Committee.

 Dr. Bandiera has degrees in Engineering (Waterloo), Medicine (McMaster) and Education (OISE/UT).
 He completed an Emergency Medicine Residency with advanced training in Trauma Resuscitation at McMaster University.

 Jennifer joined Unity Health Toronto in January 2019 following 11 years as a VP at North York General Hospital, most recently as VP of People, Strategy and Clinical Support.
 Prior to joining the senior leadership team at North York, Jennifer enjoyed a five-year career at MDS Inc., a Canadian life and health sciences company where she was VP of External Affairs.
 Before joining MDS, she spent five years at GlaxoWellcome Canada as a senior manager of Government Relations and External Affairs.